d-Danield/project_-6/README.md

 Render for deployment
 ChatGPT for assistance during development
 I also used CLI for file management and task automation.

 About the App
-This app displays a filtered subset of the vehicles_us.csv dataset.
+You can open the app here - https://car-project-by-daniel-davidson.onrender.com This app displays a filtered subset of the vehicles_us.csv dataset.
 I cleaned the data by:

 Converting data types to avoid conflicts